-Sub-skill Proficiency Descriptor (for the end of the school year) Grade 2 Understanding, Analyzing, and Communicating Data Collect and communicate data Record data using tally marks or manipulatives Communicate data using different representations (e.g., concrete graphs, bar graphs, pictographs, tally charts) Graphs help to visually represent observations and data.
+Sub-skill Proficiency Descriptor (for the end of the school year) Sub-Skill Grade 3 Understanding, Analyzing, and Communicating Data Graphs help to visually represent observations and data.
 Students build proficiency in collecting data to communicate in various types of graphs and inferring information from graphs.
-Represent information on a concrete or pictograph using one-to-one correspondence Interpret graphs by making quantitative comparisons (e.g., 5 people like skipping or 8 more people liked skipping than running) Probability Students discuss the likelihood of an event using descriptive language of probability.
+Collect and communicate data using graphs Record data using a chosen method (e.g., tally marks, numerals, or counters) Choose and use a suitable graph or visual to communicate the data (e.g., bar graphs, pictographs) Represent information on a graph using one-to-one correspondence Describe, compare, and discuss data Interpret and discuss graphs by making quantitative comparisons (e.g., 4 people like broccoli, 7 people like brussels sprouts, and 10 people like carrots best.
+Therefore our class's favourite vegetable is carrots) Probability Students discuss the likelihood of an event using descriptive language of probability.
 As students move to later grades, they will begin to use quantitative descriptors such as describing probability with fractions, decimals, and percentages.
-Describe the likelihood of familiar life events such as the chance of seeing an eagle, using comparative language related to probability (e.g., certain, uncertain; more, less, or equally likely) and explain their thinking
+Describe the likelihood of simulated events (such as a coin toss), using comparative language related to probability (e.g., certain, uncertain; more, less, or equally likely) and explain their thinking Demonstrate an understanding of chance through inquiry Conduct probability experiments such as tossing a coin, drawing from a bag, using spinners, and rolling dice Describe results using comparative language (e.g. equal probability to flip heads or tails on a coin)